Nudged Elastic Band in Topological Data Analysis: Results

 \section{Results}

-We test our method on five data sets whose sizes and dimensions are shown in Table \ref{table: data sets}.
-Please see Appendix \ref{A: Additional data set information} for further information about the data sets.
-We have implemented our method with Java code, which is available along with four of the data sets at the following webpage: \url{http://code.google.com/p/neb-tda}.
+We apply our method to the four data sets in Table \ref{table: data sets}.
+From the social network, optical image, and range image data sets we extract small cell complexes which efficiently model the dense regions of the data.
+Moreover, we identify new topological structure in the data set of optical flow patches.
+See Appendix \ref{A: Additional data set information} for further information on the data sets.
+Our code is available along with several of the data sets at the following webpage: \url{http://code.google.com/p/neb-tda}.